AlexDavisIII/markHome/README.txt

 	-Menu Bar (slides out when button on top left corner is clicked) -Title area (currently with placeholder "Title")
 	-Image with arrows surrounding it that cycle through other images.

+Area for the description of the page itself has been added!